Majorities of American Catholics, Protestants, and Evangelicals Support Policies to Reduce Global Warming

 “Most American Christians think that reducing global warming today will help our descendants tomorrow,” said Ed Maibach, PhD, a lead researcher of the study.
 “Caring for future generations of people, as well as caring for the natural environment and the world’s poor today, are strongly held personal values for most American Christians.
 It appears that recent comments on the immorality of climate denial by the US Episcopal Church, and the Pope’s support for climate action are likely to be well received by many within the American Christian community.”

 This report is based on findings from a nationally representative survey – Climate Change in the American Mind – conducted by the Yale Project on Climate Change Communication and the George Mason University Center for Climate Change Communication.
 Interview dates: February 27 – March 10, 2015.
 Interviews: 1,263 Adults (18+).
 Average margin of error: +/- 3 percentage points at the 95% confidence level.
-The research was funded by the 11th Hour Project, the Energy Foundation, the Grantham Foundation, and the V.K.
+The research was funded by the 11th Hour Project, the U.S. Energy Foundation, the Grantham Foundation, and the V.K.
 Rasmussen Foundation.

 In addition to Drs.
 Leiserowitz and Maibach, principal investigators included Geoff Feinberg and Dr. Seth Rosenthal of Yale University; and Dr. Connie Roser-Renouf of George Mason University.